Painting workshop this Saturday March 16th

 Jessica Swift.

 I'm an artist, surface pattern + fabric designer, author, mama, and online teacher in Portland, OR.
 I believe in the power of art-making as a tool for radical self-care.
 I help people feel a little bit brighter and a little bit less alone through the art and products I make, the words I write, and the classes I teach.
-Come join almost 10k people in my colorful, uplifting world!
+Come join 18k+ people in my colorful, uplifting world!

 Read more from Jessica Swift.